Sadzurami/scheduler-registry/readme.md

 # scheduler-registry

-> Scheduler registry for my projects
+> Simple registry for timeouts and intervals

 ## Install